Order Execution Policy

 RCBIM has a process for the selection of brokers, with whom it executes client orders or transmits client orders to for execution.

 All brokers are reviewed/assessed on an on-going basis against mentioned above factors (see Section 6) in accordance with our obligation to provide the client with the best possible execution results on a consistent basis.

-Each quarter we receive a best execution report from each of our top 5 brokers, which we monitor to ensure they are actually meeting their obligations regarding this.
+We get quarterly best execution reports from each of our top 4 brokers (who do the majority of our deals) and annual reports from the others, which we monitor to ensure they are actually meeting their obligations regarding this.
 We also undertake an annual review of all brokers utilised by RCBIM.
 This includes assessments of execution quality, service delivery, regulatory status and the financial standing of the firm.